Grab your popcorn folks, it’s storytime!

 The process to communicate the status of change requests with the corresponding stakeholders

 The process of regular feedback cycles with the stakeholders right from the start of the project, to avoid eleventh-hour feedback

-Use a dedicated product roadmapping tool that keep everyone from your team up to date to the product scope, roadmap and initiatives.
+Use a dedicated product roadmapping tool that keeps everyone from your team up to date on the product scope, roadmap, and initiatives.

 Back to you now.